double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/12-ADR-001 - Adopt .NET 10 Runtime.md

 ## 1) Context

-Section 12 defines the runtime and language policies governing all Nexus components.
+Section 12 defines the runtime and language policies governing all AgOpenNext components.
 Legacy AgOpenGPS releases mixed **.NET Framework**, **.NET 6**, and native utilities, resulting in divergent build pipelines, inconsistent Linux support, and plugin incompatibilities.

 Sections 11 and 14 introduce new requirements for reproducible cross-platform builds and deterministic tooling.
-To satisfy these, all managed components — including Core, UI, AgIO, and CLI — must share a single long-term-support runtime.
+To satisfy these, all managed components — including Core, UI, AgIO, and CLI — must share a single supported runtime.

-**.NET 10 LTS** (supported through November 2028) provides the required cross-platform JIT, SDK, and CI tooling for both Windows and Linux targets.
+The .NET 10 release provides the required cross-platform JIT, SDK, and CI tooling for both Windows and Linux targets.
 It also enables Avalonia and NativeAOT development without fragmenting the stack.

 ---

 ## 2) Decision

-Adopt **.NET 10 LTS** as the managed runtime for all Nexus managed components until a new LTS migration ADR supersedes this one.
+Adopt **.NET 10** as the managed runtime for all AgOpenNext managed components until a future migration ADR supersedes this one.

 - All projects **must target** `net10.0` (or `net10.0-windows`, `net10.0-linux`, etc. as
   needed for platform-specific assets).
 - CI and local environments **must use** the .NET 10 SDK pinned via `global.json`.
 - NativeAOT or trimming experiments **may** proceed if outputs remain compatible with .NET 10 tooling and pass §11 smoke tests.
-- Runtime upgrades follow Microsoft’s LTS cadence; evaluate previews but do not adopt until a successor ADR is approved.
+- Runtime upgrades follow Microsoft’s stable release cadence; evaluate previews but do not adopt until a successor ADR is approved.

 ---